partITech/doctrine-pgvector/README.md

 #### Mistral AI
 Mistral-embed : 1024

 Additionally, you should manually add an **HNSW** index to your vector's column.
+Be aware that dimension should be  2000 max for HNSW indexes.

 #### L2 distance
 ```sql